 Disputes involving children

 In family disputes related to access to children’s medical records or the care of children, one of the questions to be addressed is, who is legally authorized to consent for the child?
 As a starting point, physicians should look to the patient for consent, if the patient is capable.
-If the child is incapable of consenting to treatment or to disclosure of medical information, custodial parents or legal guardians will typically be legally authorized to consent on behalf of the child.
+If the child is incapable of consenting to treatment or to disclosure of medical information, parents or legal guardians with decision-making responsibility (custody) will typically be legally authorized to consent on behalf of the child.

 In Canadian common law jurisdictions (all provinces except Québec), a child's ability to provide consent depends on whether he or she appears to have a full appreciation of the nature and consequences of the decision.
 Minors who are capable of consenting to treatment will normally also have the capacity to control their personal health information.
 The concept of "mature minor" is not applicable in Québec, where the age of consent is generally established at 14 years.